az-cat/az-hpcapps/README.md

 # Upcoming applications

-The application catalog is growing regularly, below is the list of what is currently in our pipeline :
+The application catalog is growing regularly.
+Below is the list of what is currently in our pipeline:

 - Abaqus
 - Ansys CFX